-The necklace is one of the oldest forms of jewelry known to man—archaeologists have found samples made of shells that date back to 28,000 B.C.
-When it comes to the names of necklace styles, they are as varied as their lengths.
+The necklace is one of the oldest forms of jewelry known to man—archaeologists have found samples made of shells dating back as far as 28,000 B.C.
+The names of necklace styles are often nearly as varied as their lengths.

-Learning the lingo—how a lavalier differs from a dog collar, for instance—can help tremendously when you're shopping for a vintage piece.
-It even applies to new necklaces since these terms still apply to styles being worn today.
+Learning the lingo—how a lavalier differs from a dog collar, for instance—can help tremendously when shopping for a vintage piece.
+They apply to new necklaces as well, since these terms define pieces which continue to inspire design even today.

 01 of 11

-The name bayadère refers to a style of braided necklace.
-It is composed of strings or strands of beads, usually seed pearls, that are twisted together.
+The name bayadère refers to a style of braided necklace composed of strings or strands of beads, usually seed pearls, twisted together.
 The pearls can be matching or multi-colored.
 There are fewer strands, however, in this style than in the torsade.

 Though it dates back to the 18th century, the style was especially popular around 1900.
 During that time, the main rope-like necklace was often augmented with a pendant or tassel at the end.
 Simple bayadères were also a common gift to bridesmaids at fashionable Belle Époque weddings at the turn of the 20th century.